CalConnect/DEVGUIDE/_pages/Handling-Dates-and-Times.md

 </code></pre>

 # Start is inclusive, End is exclusive
-This is an important point and allows us to create edjacent events with no overlap.
+This is an important point and allows us to create adjacent events with no overlap.
 This is particularly important in date only events.
-For exampel a one day event will havea start day on the day the event takes place and an end date of the day after.
+For example a one day event will have a start day on the day the event takes place and an end date of the day after.

 # Using DATE values